What should I wear?

 Please do not pass the small “cart path only” or “no carts” signs.
 Once you reach these signs, carts must return to the cart path and stay there until you reach the next tee.

-Carts must remain on the cart path at all times on all par 3’s, and #9 and all roped off areas.
+Carts must remain on the cart path at all times on all par 3’s, hole #9, and all roped off areas.
 Adherence to these rules will greatly reduce wear and tear on our fairways and around our greens.
 Only two players are allowed per cart.

-Children under 16 are not allowed to drive on the golf course.
+Children under 16 are not allowed to drive carts on the golf course.

 TEE-BOXES: Players should fill in divots made on the tee boxes with the sand/seed mixture provided on the tee boxes.
 Broken tees should be disposed of in the small green metal funnels provided.